openequella/openequella.github.io/guides/MetadataSchemaConfigurationGuide.md

 2. Click OK.

 ### Transformations tab
 The Schema Editor enables the conversion of metadata between schemas to enable import and export of metadata and items between repositories.
-Item metadata can be transformed to the relevant schema when it is imported to or exported from EQUELLA using the Transformations tab.
+Item metadata can be transformed to the relevant schema when it is imported to or exported from openEQUELLA using the Transformations tab.

 The Transformation tab comprises the Import Transformations and Export Transformations sections.